Adam Became Alone

 that before Eve’s creation, there existed a period of time where Adam was not alone and had a

 companion, and that something must have transpired to make him become alone.
 Only Lilith explains

 And said Jehovah God, it is not good the man had become alone.
 I shall make for him a help as shown before him.

-The key word reveling that Adam became alone is hayowt (twyh).
-Hayowt is 3rd person perfect tense of
+The key word reveling that Adam became alone is hayowt.
+Hayowt is 3rd person perfect tense of the verb

-The meaning of hayah as ‘to become’ is universally recognized and is obvious from the word’s 75 usages
+meaning of hayah as ‘to become’ is universally recognized and is obvious from the word’s 75 usages in

-in the Tanach.
+the Tanach.
 The perfect tense form of hayowt appears 16 times in the Bible.
-Its usage in those
+Its usage in those passages

-passages is consistent with a meaning of ‘had become’.
-This meaning is well demonstrated by its
+is consistent with a meaning of ‘had become’.
+This meaning is well demonstrated by its appearances in

 The literal meaning of hayowt in Ge 2:18 indicates that Adam had become alone without a helpmeet at